Brooklyn's Finest: Theatrical

 Brooklyn's Finest premiered at the Sundance Film Festival in January 2009, and was picked up by Senator Distribution with a price "in the low seven figures".
-Due to some financial distress, Senator Distribution was not able to fund its release in 2009.
-The film was sold again to Overture Films at the 66th Venice Film Festival in September, and was released in North America on March 5, 2010.
+Senator Distribution was not able to fund its release in 2009.
+The film was resold to Overture Films at the 66th Venice Film Festival in September, and was released in North America on March 5, 2010.

 Home media

 Brooklyn's Finest was released on DVD and Blu-ray in July 2010, and topped the United States home video charts for its first week of release ended July 11.

 Reception

 Box office

 In its debut weekend in the United States, Brooklyn's Finest opened at number two behind Alice in Wonderland with $13,350,299 in 1,936 theaters, averaging $6,896 per theater.
 As of September 3, 2010, the film has grossed $27,163,593 in the United States theatrically, a good result for its United States distributor Overture Films, which paid less than $3 million to acquire this film's United States rights.

 The film also grossed $36,440,201 in theaters worldwide, and achieved 11th place on Box Office Mojo's "Dirty Cop" genre ranking, 1973–present.